easyminnn/LLaMA2_Reimplementation/README.md

 # LLaMA2_Reimplementation
-This repo is for LLaMA2 Reimplementation via Pytorch.
+This repo is for LLaMA2 Reimplementation Practice via Pytorch.